ILIASSSSSSSSK/KernelSHAP_for_SAC_Explainability_in_Human_Robot_Collaboration/scripts/README.md

 ignore_b1 = random.sample(blocks_1, 4)
 ignore_b2 = random.sample(blocks_2, 14)
 ```
 iii\.
-Then the games which have a duration with an integer 20% are used as a test set for the kernel SHAP explainer.
-The rest are used as the background set.
+The games with durations corresponding to integer multiples of 20% are used as the test set for the KernelSHAP Explainer.
+The remaining games are used as the background set.
+The games and their corresponding blocks are stored in files according to the following code:
 ```bash
 np.savetxt("X_test_248_K3.csv",X_test,delimiter=",", fmt="%f")